 Why the Right Home Page Message Is Critical

-The Home page of your website is usually the first page a visitor sees.
-For first-time visitors, it’s often their first interaction with your company.
+The Home page of your website is usually the first page a person sees.
+For first-time visitors, the Home page visit is often their first interaction with your company.
 Ideally, it’s the beginning of a long-term relationship.